turingschool/front-end-curriculum/projects/overlook.md

 * 3: Application is well tested but fails to cover some features and only tests for happy paths.
 * 2: Project has sporadic use of tests at multiple levels.
 The application contains numerous holes in testing and/or many features are untested.
 * 1: There is little or no evidence of testing in the application.

+# Evaluation

+Evaluations will be done live with an intructor.
+You'll be asked to step through the various parts of your application including reponsive design, running the accessibility audit, the user interface, running tests and looking at Sass and JavaScript code.